 Designing your own major is a considerable commitment in terms of time and effort.
 The most important element in this process is the creation of your Self-Designed Major Proposal.
 Several examples of past successful proposals are provided below.
 These are excellent resources to help get you started.

 If you are thinking about developing a self-designed major, the first step is to make an appt. to speak with the Dean of Academic Life.
 When you meet with the Dean, you don’t need to have a fully developed proposal in mind.
 Instead, this is an opportunity to talk about your idea with somebody who knows a lot about the college and its course offerings.
 The Dean will give you a sense for whether your idea is workable at Muhlenberg, direct you to specific people and resources, and fill you in on the process for developing your idea into a full-blown major.
-You can arrange a meeting via email with Dean Deegan at email@example.com.
+You can arrange a meeting with Dean Gretchen Gotthard by calling her office at 484-664-3130.

 Please also take a look at the procedures for completing a Self-Designed Major.